Fentanyl Detox in Fort Lauderdale, FL

 Detox from Fentanyl at The Retreat at Broward in Fort Lauderdale, FL

 The fentanyl detox program at The Retreat at Broward can and will help you successfully withdraw from fentanyl addiction in a safe and supportive environment.
 Additionally, we offer inpatient and outpatient treatment options.
-As well, we offer medication-assisted therapy to reduce and control the withdrawal symptoms of fentanyl detox in Fort Lauderdale.
+As well, we offer medication-assisted therapy to reduce and control the withdrawal symptoms of fentanyl detox in Fort Lauderdale and near Margate.

 Contact us today to find out how our fentanyl detox services can work for you or your loved one.

 Upon submitting this form one of our Admissions Representatives will be in contact with you to discuss and complete a full verification and medical assessment.
 We value your privacy, when contacting us, you can rest assure that your information is 100% confidential.